Android 7.0 Nougat Update: Samsung Galaxy S7 & S7 Edge Getting Official Firmware, Rollout For HTC 10 Stopped

 Non-beta testers will definitely get the Android Nougat update as well in the coming days.
 Keep in mind though that OTA rollouts are usually done in stages, which means some may have to wait a bit longer before they receive the firmware.

 Moreover, according to the screenshot posted on GSM Arena, the Nougat update particularly available for the Samsung Galaxy S7 Edge comes in these versions: G935FXXU1DPLT and G935FOXA1DPLT.
-Aside from providing the Nougat OS, the mini change-log also revealed that the update brings in new UX and different performance modes.
+Aside from providing the Nougat OS, the mini changelog also revealed that the update brings in new UX and different performance modes.
 Improved usability of the Notification feature, Quick settings button, and Multi window can be expected upon installing the update.

 Moreover, the Always on Display (AOD) feature was enhanced along with the Settings menu.
 Samsung Pass has also been added.
 The firmware should also provide “efficient space for installation of downloaded apps, improved speed of system upgrade and app installation,” the change log noted.